Sudo-Ivan/AoC/README.md

 ## Currently available solutions

-### I mainly use this to practice my python and rust skills
+### I use python because it fast at processing lots of data (most of the times lol) anyways I want to also do them in Rust when I get the time.

 ### Python